cthoyt/cthoyt.github.io/_posts/2021-09-16-curating-indra.md

 this is because there are actually some more specific phosphorylation events contained in here as well!

+Open up the curation interface by pressing the pencil button next to the evidence you want to curate.
+Note that some sources, like BioPAX (from Pathway Commons) don't give evidence text, so these aren't appropriate for curation via the INDRA Database.

 ![](/img/indra_curation/08_navigate_search_results.png)

+Now that the curation menu has come up, you can select one of several error types.
+Use your best judgement if a statement is really correct.
+Note that INDRA does synonym disambiguation, so the label for the statement may not match to the highlighted text.
+You can click the entity names in the statement header to open pages with more information about the entities, including their synonyms.

 ![](/img/indra_curation/09_open_curation_menu.png)
 ![](/img/indra_curation/10_select_curation_type.png)
 ![](/img/indra_curation/11_submit_and_profit.png)